Sullivan Expedition: Indigenous casualties

-The Iroquois suffered a decrease in their population as a consequence of the Sullivan campaign.
+The Haudenosaunee suffered a decrease in their population as a consequence of the Sullivan campaign.
 The magnitude of the decrease, however, has been the subject of considerable debate.
 Jeffrey Ostler estimates that the number killed by direct military action was around 200 (including some women and children), with as many as 1,000 later dying in refugee camps from starvation or disease.
 He observes that the death toll would have been higher had the Seneca and Cayuga chosen to defend their towns rather than evacuate them.
 The Seneca war chief Sayenqueraghta later explained, “we lost our Country it is true, but this was to secure our Women & Children.”

 In The American Revolution in Indian Country, Colin Calloway of Dartmouth University describes in detail the conditions at Fort Niagara following the Sullivan campaign.
 He estimated that "several hundred" succumbed that winter despite the best efforts of the British to supply clothing, blankets, provisions and medical care.
 Alan Taylor in The Divided Ground also reports "several hundred" deaths as does Rachel Herrmann of Cardiff University who uniquely describes the Sullivan campaign as "victual warfare."

 Koehler, on the other hand, wrote that "mass death was a reality of the campaign."
 She suggests that the overall death toll may have been a high as 55.5 percent or roughly 5,000 individuals.
 She bases this number on the questionable assumption that the 5,036 refugees at Fort Niagara in September 1779 represented every surviving Iroquois individual, and that at least 20 percent of the refugees died during the winter.
 Koehler further states that between 473 and 580 men, women and children died from direct military action, however, neither of the sources she cites appear to support her assertion.